 What makes a good packboating tent?
 For me doing a bit more Scottish sea kayaking than packrafting these days, super light weight is not that crucial.
-Better to have something that is easy pitching and spacious in which you can sit out some rough weather if need be.
+Better to have something that is easy pitching and spacious so you can sit out rough weather.
 And then when some packrafting does turn up, have the ability to use just the fly or inner to save weight and bulk.
-On occasions I’ve use a cheapie tent’s inner as a mozzie dome, just as long as I remember to keep it weighed down before frying up the brekkie on a windy morning in Shark Bay (above).
+On occasions I’ve used a cheapie tent’s inner as a mozzie dome, just as long as I remember to keep it weighed down before frying up the brekkie on a windy morning in Shark Bay (left).

-I thought it would fit the bill, butcaught out one winter’s night on the Postman’s Path on the Coigach (below) proved that, while it may stand up to 60-mph blasts like they say, its unsupported flanks flapped like the flags outside the UN building in hurricane season.
+I thought it would fit the bill, but getting caught out one winter’s night on the Postman’s Path on the Coigach (below) proved that, while it may stand up to 60-mph blasts like they say, its unsupported flanks flapped like the flags outside the UN building during Hurricane Sandy.
 My hardcore mate crammed himself into his bivvy bag (left) and had a quieter night, even if he could barely move.
 On a windy nor’western night, for all that money the Nallo was no quieter than my old Black Diamond.

-I’ve since read that Hilleberg recommend pitching a Nallo porch into the wind, but as this discussion suggests, that seems rather counter-intuitive – unzip the door and the thing will fill like a sail while blasting you with horizontal rain as you get in and out.
+I’ve since read that Hilleberg recommends pitching a Nallo porch into the wind, but as this discussion suggests, that seems rather counter-intuitive – unzip the door and the thing will fill like a sail while blasting you with horizontal rain every time you get in and out.

-They say the Nallo-style tunnel design gives the lightest weight for volume, but those unsupported flanks make a racket and inside my Nallo was always a saggy affair (right), however I pitched it (left).
+They say the Nallo-style tunnel design gives the lightest weight for volume.
+I’m not sure that’s true anymore, and those unsupported flanks make a racket plus inside, my Nallo was always a saggy affair (right), however I pitched it (left).
 While paddling the Slate Islands I took the chance to get some good ebay pics and sure enough, flogged it for more a little more than it cost me.

 More tent spotting uncovered Vaude’s Odyssee which used a similarly stable 3-pole set up while having many of the other features I sought.